hqcasanova/picoSlides/README.md

 Minimum Requirements
 --------------------

 - **Modern browser**: the plugin's functionality on outdated browsers such as IE6/7 is severely limited.
 Nevertheless, it degrades as gracefully as possible.
+IE8 is supported.
-- **jQuery 1.6.0+**: though still usable with jQuery 1.5, full functionality and satisfactory performance is only guaranteed with 1.6
+- **jQuery 1.6.0+**: though still usable with jQuery 1.5, full functionality and satisfactory performance is only guaranteed with 1.6.
+Notice also that jQuery 2.x does not support IE6-8.

 Options
 -------